The deadline for applying for the July 2017 Bar Exam was 5 p.m., Monday, April 3, 2017.

 The July 2017 Arkansas Bar Exam will be administered on July 25 and 26,2017 at the Wyndham Riverfront in North Little Rock, Arkansas.

-The February 2016 Arkansas Bar Examination application will be placed online in September 2015.
+The application for the February 2018 Arkansas Bar Exam will be placed online during September 2017.

 Rules and Requirements

 Note: With the permission of the NCBE, the Arkansas State Board of Law Examiners provides an electronic copy of the Multistate Essay Examination (MEE) and the Multistate Performance Test (MPT) questions and "top examination papers" to the Arkansas Supreme Court Library, the University of Arkansas at Fayetteville Young Law Library, and the University of Arkansas at Little Rock/Pulaski County Law Library, for public use.